What is orchestration?

 • Connect the system to an external database.

-Orchestration workflows can also be leveraged for response to security threats and incidents, for example when the presence of malware is detected on a server.
-The system to be protected, i.e. the server, is not able to communicate with security systems and tools to promptly manage threats.
-Instead, a good orchestration solution can:
+Orchestration workflows can also be leveraged for response to security threats and incidents, for example, when malware is detected on a server.
+The system to be protected, i.e., the server, is unable to communicate with security systems and tools to promptly manage threats.
+A good orchestration solution, however, can:

-• Communicate with switches and firewalls to discover the source of the traffic.
+• Communicate with switches and firewalls to discover the source of traffic.

 • Configure IP filters and packet analysis tools to better examine the traffic or potential attack.

-• Configure these systems to transmit packets of information to third-party monitoring tools to optimize security logs.
+• Configure these systems to pass information packets to third-party monitoring tools to optimize security logs.

 • Isolate the suspicious IP address.

-• Enter this information into a ticket management system to notify the time of the attack, the IP address and the hardware address, as well as confirm that the potential threat has been isolated from the system.
+• Enter this information into a ticketing system to notify the time of the attack, the IP address, and the hardware address, as well as confirm that the potential threat has been isolated from the system.

-Once these automated steps are complete, the security team can analyze the logs, determine whether it was an attack and take action, or let an event-based automation solution apply the most appropriate response.
+Once these automated steps are complete, the security team can analyze the logs, determine if it was an attack and take action, or let an event-driven automation solution apply the most appropriate response.

-In addition to the examples just described, orchestration allows you to coordinate multiple systems to automatically execute the steps of almost all IT processes, improving their consistency and efficiency.
+In addition to the examples just described, orchestration allows you to coordinate multiple systems to automatically execute steps in nearly any IT process, improving consistency and efficiency.

 The benefits of Docker orchestration

-Once workflows are defined for orchestrating tasks across every system and tool needed, IT teams can choose and initiate the workflow for the desired end result, such as building a new server or updating an application, and this will automatically perform each step, in the correct order, always producing the same result.
+Once workflows are defined to orchestrate tasks across every necessary system and tool, IT teams can choose and launch the workflow for the desired end result—such as building a new server or upgrading an application—and it will automatically execute each step, in the correct order, producing the same result every time.

-Additionally, orchestration supports and enriches your DevOps strategy.
-For example, with a DevOps approach to the CI/CD pipeline, when a developer creates and modifies an application's container image, that modification triggers the creation of a new image and the upgrade of the clusters that use it in production.
-With an orchestration solution, IT teams can create a workflow whereby each code change automatically triggers testing in a User Acceptance Testing (UAT) environment and deploys the application.
-In this way, each update starts a sequence of automated tasks that end with the application being updated in production.
+Orchestration also supports and enriches the DevOps strategy.
+For example, with a DevOps approach to the CI/CD pipeline, when a developer creates and modifies an application's container image, that change triggers the creation of a new image and the update of the clusters using it in production.
+With an orchestration solution, IT teams can create a workflow so that every code change automatically triggers testing in a User Acceptance Testing (UAT) environment and deploys the application.
+This way, each update triggers a sequence of automated tasks that culminate in the application being updated in production.

 The main features of orchestration with Docker are: